aresti/bryn/README.md

 - The first `frontend/src/base.js` (template `frontend/public/base.html`) serves as the Django base template, which is extended by all 'vanilla' Django templates.
 - The second `frontend/src/main.js` (template `frontend/public/index.html`) serves as the entrypoint for the main Vue SPA.

-The advantage of this setup is that you get the benefits of webpack for both vanilla Django templates and your Vue SPA.
 See `frontend/vue.config.js` for further details.

-You can use npm to manage all js dependencies, even outside of the Vue SPA, and webpack will deal with bundling, tree shaking and asset injection.
-Whitenoise is used to serve static files, and the directory `frontend/build/templates` is included in Django's template dirs.

 <!-- GETTING STARTED -->